low-ghost/kubeless-exploration/minikube.md

 # Minikube Installation and Use

 For better (maybe) local development experience.
+Directories within this repo may include other configuration details.

 ## Installation and Config
 On linux